Bounded size biased couplings, log concave distributions and concentration of measure for occupancy models: Applications

 The classical Erd\H{o}s-R\'{e}nyi random graph on $m$ vertices is constructed by placing an edge between each pair of distinct vertices independently and with equal probability.
 The model was originally used in conjunction with the probabilistic method for proving the existence of graphs with certain properties (see \cite{alon}) and has been popular more recently for modeling complex networks (e.g., \cite{chung}).

-Here we consider the degree counts in the classical Erd\H{o}s-R\'{e}nyi graph with connectivity~$p$, a quantity that has been the object of much study.
+The classical Erd\H{o}s-R\'{e}nyi graph with constant connectivity~$p$ has been the object of much study.
 Asymptotic normality of the number of vertices of degree $d$ was shown in \cite{karonski} when $m^{(d+1)/d} \rightarrow \infty$ and $mp \rightarrow 0,$ or $m p \rightarrow 0$ and $mp -\log m -d\log \log m \rightarrow -\infty.$ Asymptotic normality when $mp \rightarrow c >0$ was obtained in \cite{Barbour89}.
 Optimal bounds in the Kolmogorov metric can be found in \cite{Korkecki90} and \cite{Go12}.
 Other univariate results on asymptotic normality of counts on random graphs are given in \cite{janson}, and references therein.
 Smooth function bounds were obtained in \cite{GoRi96} for the vector whose $k$ components count the number of vertices of fixed degrees $d_1, d_2, \ldots, d_k$ when $p = \theta/(m - 1) \in (0,1)$ for fixed $\theta$, implying asymptotic multivariate joint normality.
 This work was later extended in \cite{LiRe12} to the inhomogeneous random graph model which will be the setting in the current paper.